 "Snow-Bound: A Winter Idyl" is a long poem of 760 lines.
 It was first published as a single volume in 1866, and it immediately became very popular.
 In his introduction, Whittier writes, “The inmates of the family at the Whittier homestead, who are referred to in the poem, were my father, mother, my brother and two sisters, and my uncle and aunt both unmarried.
 In addition, there was the district schoolmaster who boarded with us.”

 "Snow-Bound: A Winter Idyl" was greeted with many favorable reviews that focused on the simplicity and power of Whittier’s writing.
-The reviewer for The North American Review opined,
+A reviewer for The North American Review opined,

 We are indebted again to Mr. Whittier, as we have been so often before, for a very real and very refined pleasure.
 It is true to nature and local coloring, pure in sentiment, quietly deep in feeling, and full of those simple touches that show the poetic eye and the trained hand.